ikojun00/njuskalo-web-scraper/README.md

 Follow these steps to utilize the scraper effectively:

-# "Scraping County Listings for the First Time".
+# Scraping County Listings for the First Time

 1. **Clone Repository**: Start by cloning this repository to your local machine using Git.